 For about four years I have been constantly on the move.
 Passing through home often but never stopping in the same place for more than six months in a row.
 At the moment, I have visited 32 countries on six continents (if taking into account the microstates), worked six seasons as a Kitesurfing instructor and lived in a dozen different places.

 During all this time, I experienced the highlights and downsides of “the life of a traveler”

 I’m also a tech fan, and in the meanwhile, I kept studying and took a Master Degree in Digital Marketing, for which this site is equipped.
-Today I run my own Digital Agency and other online projects.
+Today I run my own online Kite Shop, my Digital Agency, and other online projects.
 If you’re interested into this subject, reach me by e-mail.

 What are you trying to tell me?

 I will give you suggestions for planning your trips, warn you about the mistakes that I already made, recommend some useful items to take on the road, and reveal how you can start a whole new life every time.

 I will cover topics such as love while traveling, Instructors and seasonal workers’ life, travel budget, money management, and safety.
 I would also be interviewing interesting people I got to meet along my journey and will tell some fun anecdotes that occurred to me while I was traveling.